BERnaT: Basque Encoders for Representing Natural Textual Diversity: Results

 \paragraph{Including diverse corpora is beneficial.} The BERnaT models trained with both standard and diverse corpora achieve the best results overall on both standard and diverse datasets.
 This shows that including non-standard text in pretraining improves model performance not only on NLU tasks involving informal, dialectal, or historical texts, but also on tasks dealing with standard Basque texts.

-In the standard subset (Table \ref{tab:results_main}, upper half), BERnaT$_{\mathrm{standard}}$ unsurprisingly achieves strong results, with the large version still below the combined BERnaT model.
+In the standard subset (Table \ref{tab:results_main}, upper half), BERnaT$_{\mathrm{standard}}$ unsurprisingly achieves strong results.
+However, on average, these results are still below those achieved by the combined BERnaT model.
 While standard models perform well on tasks such as NERCid, QNLI, XNLIeu-nat, and POSud, the combined model achieves higher average performance across all large-model tasks.
 This indicates that exposure to diverse data does not harm performance on conventional benchmarks; on the contrary, the mixed-corpus BERnaT retains or improves accuracy on most tasks.

 The diverse subset (Table \ref{tab:results_main}, lower half) highlights the advantage of training with linguistically heterogeneous data.
 The BERnaT$_{\mathrm{diverse}}$ models surpass their standard counterparts on several tasks, including Intent, Vaxx, and BEC, showing a clear correlation between pre-training data composition and task-specific performance, except for the NLI tasks, where BERnaT$_{\mathrm{diverse}}$ yields results up to 13 points lower than BERnaT$_{\mathrm{standard}}$, affecting its average scores.
 This stark contrast appears in both XNLIeu-nat and XNLIeu-var, which suggests that it is not a consequence of the diversity of the tasks, but rather of the task itself.
 Nonetheless, the combined BERnaT again delivers the best average performance on diverse tasks, slightly above both the standard and diverse variants, confirming that mixing standard and diverse sources leads to a more balanced and generalizable representation space.
 All in all, these results show that data diversity is particularly beneficial when balanced with standard language data: overly diverse corpora may introduce stylistic or lexical noise, but when paired with curated standard text, they help models capture a wider linguistic spectrum (variation across dialects, registers, social groups or even time) without losing precision on standard tasks.
-Hence, we confirm that data diversity, contrary to being harmful, can enhance performance if enough standard language corpora are included.